-Metabolomics as a tool for Studying Metabolism in the Moritz Group
+Metabolomics Research in the Moritz Group

 Our goal is to use metabolomics approaches to study the role of metabolites and lipids in metabolism.
 By using mass spectrometry based methods we can screen for 100s to 1000s compounds or target specific compounds in different biological systems.
-We hope to able to uncover the basic role of metabolites in metabolism and their role in developing diseases.
+We hope to be able to uncover the basic role of metabolites in metabolism and their role in developing diseases.

 Understanding basic metabolism is necessary for understanding how metabolic diseases are developed, and thereby being able to develop effective diagnostics and treatments.